on June 14, 2017 (last modified on May 5, 2022) • 12 minute read

 People also trust things that meet their expectations, since they can rely on them.
 Setting expectations that are borne out in the data is a great way to build a foundation of trust.
 Once you establish a pattern of delivering data, your interpretation of the data will also be trusted.
 The client learns to trust you because your Business Process Consulting is based on data.

-Upselling requires you to interpret and analyze data, then make recommendations based on your conclusions.
+Upselling requires you to interpret and analyze data provided by your marketing dashboard, then make recommendations based on your conclusions.

 But, marketers often get confused about the difference between reporting and analysis.
-Reporting simply means extracting the data and presenting it in a format that can be easily understood, whether that’s a PDF document, email, or a live-dashboard of data like Databox provides.
+Reporting simply means extracting the data and presenting it in a format that can be easily understood, whether that’s a PDF document, email, or a live-dashboard of data like Databox provides, such as these agency dashboards.
 Reporting can and should be automated, as Databox users know very well.

 Analysis is a step beyond reporting.